tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        nodes with already negative pid_error.
 This prevents us from punishing relays down to 0 bandwidth.

-       Note that this parameter has no effect unless you omit bwauthnsbw=1 and also set a bwauthti value of non-zero.

     "bwauthkp=N"
        Sets K_p to N/10000.0.
 If absent, K_p=1.0.